8 Trendy Wedding Menu Cards Ideas

 Photo @wild.muse.weddings

-Color combinations that work magic:
+Color combinations that feel elevated:

 Photo @cartabranca.antwerp